-If you join a team of your peers, I understand that you may not know all members of your group.
-In fact, it is possible that you might now know any of them.
+If you join a group, I understand that you may not know all members of your group.
+In fact, it is possible that you might not know any of them.
 And it is irrelevant whether you do.
 You are striving for a working professional relationship among peers, and that is doable regardless of "know or like" issues.
-If you choose to be part of group, it is important that you make a contribution by pulling your weight.
-Simply, "Do your job."
+If you choose to be part of group, it is responsibility to make a contribution by pulling your weight.
+Simply put, "Do your job."

-If you work in a multimember group, the entire group will submit just one analysis that represents the joint efforts of the team, and each member of the team will be assigned the same score on the map.
+If you work in a group, the entire group will submit just one analysis that represents the joint efforts of the team, and each member of the team will be assigned the same score on the map.
 Scores will be assigned solely from considering the quality of the analysis.
 The grading rubric is described later in this document and is also on D2L.